 Azure Arc-enabled Servers Azure Activity logs

-Azure Arc is a new service from Microsoft that enables you to manage and monitor your on-premises and hybrid servers using the same tools and processes as you use for managing Azure resources.
-With Azure Arc, you can deploy and manage your servers using Azure Resource Manager templates, apply policies and compliance standards to your servers, and monitor and troubleshoot your servers using Azure Monitor and Azure Log Analytics.
+Azure Arc is a service from Microsoft designed to help you manage and monitor your on-premises and hybrid servers using the same methodologies and tools available for Azure resources.
+Through Azure Arc, you can manage servers via Azure Resource Manager templates, enforce policies and compliance standards, and utilize Azure Monitor and Azure Log Analytics for troubleshooting and monitoring.

 AzureActivity | where OperationNameValue == "MICROSOFT.HYBRIDCOMPUTE/MACHINES/EXTENSIONS/WRITE" and ResourceProviderValue == "MICROSOFT.HYBRIDCOMPUTE"